Harvesting and Using Dandelion Roots for Food & Medicine

 When Should I Harvest Dandelion Roots?

 Harvest dandelion roots from late fall through early spring, when the plant is dormant and has stored up energy in the root.
+(Spring dandelion greens are less bitter, if you are using the whole plant.)

 For medicinal use, most sources say fall harvest is best.
 In fall, the levels of inulin (insoluble fiber) are higher and the fructose levels are lower.